chrisl8/Witchazzan/README.md

 Source: Pinterest
 Filename: panting-dog.png

+#### These images were created by our own team!
+- bloomby
+- chest
+- ChristmasTree
+- deadTree
+- fireball
+- gloob-scaryman
+- greenTree
+- joosh
+- Lilolyon
+- pinkTree
+- Teleport

 ### If you want to keep building the NES Hyrule map

 The map can be found [here](https://www.spriters-resource.com/resources/sheets/116/119176.png)